Loafly

 Information Architecture

-User Flow Overview
+User Flow & Task Flow Overview

 While creating the task flows, I faced uncertainty about whether the calculator should be treated as a separate task flow or integrated into the baking path.
 After conducting additional research and asking follow-up questions to my interviewees, it became clear that the calculator should function as a standalone tool, separate from the recipe flow.